JBZoo/CI-Report-Converter/README.md

   -N, --suite-name=SUITE-NAME          Set custom name of root group/suite (if it's possible).
   -F, --tc-flow-id[=TC-FLOW-ID]        Custom flowId in TeamCity output.
 Default value is PID of the tool.
   -Q, --non-zero-code[=NON-ZERO-CODE]  Will exit with the code=1, if any violations are found. [default: "no"]
-      --no-progress                    Disable progress bar animation for logs --mute-errors                    Mute any sort of errors.
+      --no-progress                    Disable progress bar animation for logs.
+It will be used only for text output format.
+      --mute-errors                    Mute any sort of errors.
 So exit code will be always "0" (if it's possible).
                                        It has major priority then --non-zero-on-error.
 It's on your own risk!
       --stdout-only                    For any errors messages application will use StdOut instead of StdErr.
 It's on your own risk!
+      --non-zero-on-error              None-zero exit code on any StdErr message.
+      --timestamp                      Show timestamp at the beginning of each message.It will be used only for text output format.
+      --profile                        Display timing and memory usage information.
+      --output-mode=OUTPUT-MODE        Output format.
+Available options:
-      --non-zero-on-error              None-zero exit code on any StdErr message --timestamp                      Show timestamp at the beginning of each message --profile                        Display timing and memory usage information --cron                           Shortcut for crontab.
-It's basically focused on logs output.
-It's combination of --timestamp --profile --stdout-only --no-progress -vv
+                                       text - Default text output format, userfriendly and easy to read. cron - Shortcut for crontab.
+It's basically focused on human-readable logs output.
+                                       It's combination of --timestamp --profile --stdout-only --no-progress -vv. logstash - Logstash output format, for integration with ELK stack.
+                                        [default: "text"]
+      --cron                           Alias for --output-mode=cron.
+Deprecated!
   -h, --help                           Display help for the given command.
 When no command is given display help for the list command
   -q, --quiet                          Do not output any message -V, --version                        Display this application version